 But if you don’t make your court dates, the money that you, your family, or your bail agent put up in exchange for your release will be owed to the court.
 This is called forfeiture, and it will put you on the hook for whatever your bail amount is.
 Depending on your bail amount, that could mean you owe thousands of dollars.

 However, Balboa Bail Bonds can assist you if you or a loved one has missed a court date.
-Call us immediately at (619) 760-2222, and we will try to resolve the situation right away.
+Contact us immediately at (619) 760-2222, and we will try to resolve the situation right away.
 Our bail agents may be able to prevent the consequences of a missed court date by reinstating the bail bond and rescheduling your court appearances.

 When the defendant of an alleged crime fails to appear in court on any scheduled court date, or if his lawyer does not appear on his behalf for those dates, his bail bond is forfeited.
 The bond that was posted for bail now belongs to the court and it will not be returned.
 The judge will then issue a bench warrant for the defendant’s arrest, and unless a good reason can be provided, he or she will be charged with the additional crime of “failure to appear.”
 While a good criminal defense lawyer can help by trying to get this type of charge dropped, contacting Balboa Bail Bonds as soon as you miss your court appearance could help you avoid the charge altogether.